-- 2.1 By consulting widely prior to this policy statement being published the Licensing Authority has endeavoured to secure proper integration with local crime prevention, planning, transport, tourism and cultural strategies.

-- 2.2 The Licensing Authority will seek to discharge its responsibilities identified by other Government and local strategies and policies, so far as they impact on the objectives of the Licensing Act.
-Some examples of these strategies and policies are:

-- Lincoln Community Cohesion Strategy;

-- City of Lincoln Council Strategic Plan;

-- LACORS/TSI Code of Best Practice on Test Purchasing;

-- The Government's Alcohol Strategy;

-- Local Crime and Disorder initiatives;

-- Child Protection Plan;

-- Regulators' Compliance Code; and

-- The Council's own Licensing Enforcement Policy
+- 2.1 By consulting widely prior to this policy statement being published the Licensing Authority has endeavoured to secure proper integration with local crime prevention, planning, transport, tourism and cultural strategies. - 2.2 The Licensing Authority will seek to discharge its responsibilities identified by other Government and local strategies and policies, so far as they impact on the objectives of the Licensing Act.
+Some examples of these strategies and policies are: - Lincoln Community Cohesion Strategy; - City of Lincoln Council Strategic Plan; - Age Restricted Products and Services: A Code of Practice for Regulatory Delivery - The Government's Alcohol Strategy; - Local Crime and Disorder initiatives; - Child Protection Plan; - Regulators' Compliance Code; - The Council's own Licensing Enforcement Policy; and - Statutory guidance S.182 of the Licensing Act 2003 (Home Office) - 2.3 There are a number of wider issues which may need to be given due consideration when dealing with applications.
+The Licensing Authority's

-- 2.3 There are a number of wider issues which may need to be given due consideration when dealing with applications.
-The Licensing Authority's Licensing Committee may therefore receive and may act upon relevant reports concerning:
+Licensing Committee may therefore receive and may act upon relevant reports concerning:

-- crime and disorder;

-- community safety issues; - the needs of the local tourist economy; - cultural strategy for the area; - employment situation in the area and the need for new investment and employment where appropriate; - planning considerations which might affect licensed premises; - · local transport arrangements; and - any other reports considered appropriate to the licensing function. - 2.4 The Licensing Authority recognises that licensing applications should not be seen as a re-run of the planning application process and it will ensure that there is a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
+- crime and disorder; - · community safety issues; - · the needs of the local tourist economy; - cultural strategy for the area; - employment situation in the area and the need for new investment and employment where appropriate; - planning considerations which might affect licensed premises; - local transport arrangements; and - any other reports considered appropriate to the licensing function. - 2.4 The Licensing Authority recognises that licensing applications should not be seen as a re-run of the planning application process and it will ensure that there is a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
 There is no legal basis for the Licensing Authority to refuse a licence application because it does not have planning permission.
-Premises operating in breach of their planning permission would be liable to prosecution under planning law. - 2.5 There are several key differences between licensing and planning control.
+Premises operating in breach of their planning permission would be liable to enforcement action under planning law. - 2.5 There are several key differences between licensing and planning control.
 Licensing is concerned with detailed issues concerning the operation and management of the premises that are not addressed by the planning control process.
 Planning control relates to need and the use of the premises. - 2.6 Applicants are encouraged to make any necessary applications for planning permission before or at the same as they make an application for a licence.
-Furthermore applicants are asked to ensure that: - The activity to be authorised by the premises licence or club premises certificate is a lawful planning use; and - The hours sought do not exceed those authorised by any planning permission - 2.7 When as a condition of planning permission, a terminal hour has been set for the use of premises for commercial purposes and these hours are different to the licensing hours, the applicant must always observe the earlier closing time. - 2.8 The Licensing Authority does not intended to duplicate existing legislation and regulatory regimes that already place obligations on employers and operators (for example, The Health and Safety (First Aid) Regulations 1981 and the Regulatory Reform (Fire Safety) Order 2005) and it will therefore not attach conditions to licences if they are already adequately covered by other legislation. - 2.9 The Licensing Authority will work closely with the police, trading standards and its neighbouring authorities and those concerned with: - health and safety - environmental health - pollution control - planning and building control; - child protection; - river navigation; - health;
+Furthermore applicants are asked to ensure that: - The activity to be authorised by the premises licence or club premises certificate is a lawful planning use; and - The hours sought do not exceed those authorised by any planning permission - 2.7 When as a condition of planning permission, a terminal hour has been set for the use of premises for commercial purposes and these hours are different to the licensing hours, the applicant must always observe the earlier closing time. - 2.8 The Licensing Authority does not intended to duplicate existing legislation and regulatory regimes that already place obligations on employers and operators (for example, The Health and Safety (First Aid) Regulations 1981 and the Regulatory Reform (Fire Safety) Order 2005) and it will therefore not attach conditions to licences if they are already adequately covered by other legislation. - 2.9 The Licensing Authority will work closely with the police, trading standards and its neighbouring authorities and those concerned with: - Home Office (Immigration Enforcement) - health and safety - environmental health with the aim of promoting the licensing objectives.

+- pollution control

+- planning and building control;

+- child protection:

+- river navigation;

+- health:

 - business improvement;

 - the licensed trade and its representatives;

 - community safety;

 - all local businesses; and

 - local people